tryton/trytond/doc/ref/pool.rst

    Call all setup methods of the classes provided or for all the registered classes.

-.. method:: Pool.setup_mixin(modules)
+.. method:: Pool.setup_mixin([type[, name]])

-   Include all the mixin registered for the modules to the corresponding registered classes.
+   Include all the mixin registered for the filled modules to the corresponding registered type of classes or named.

 PoolMeta